MY LIST OF PARTICULARLY INTERESTING PETER HALL RECORDINGS

 Mrs Home – The Hillochie Railway Porter.
 Music hall song?
 Great lyrics.

 Norman Kennedy - Kishmul's Galley.
-Gaelic waulking song, original worked over by Kennedy Fraser.
+Gaelic waulking song, this is the original that was worked over by Kennedy Fraser.

 Robin Hutchison – Last Night I Was In A Granzy.
 A Cant song, Davie Stewart The Galoot [not the Davy Stewart above] recorded a version for Alan Lomax.